dangoslen/dangoslen-me-site/content/blog/accomplishing-through-others.md

 ---

 Accomplishing through others is a fundamental shift in how to work.
 You move from always volunteering to tackle complexity yourself toward offering it up for someone else.
 It means you hold yourself to a higher standard for others to follow.
 It means looking for ways to challenge and aid those around you.

-We should be pursuing the team's goals and not just our own.
+It means focusing on building your team more than your own career.

 This work shift is challenging, and it takes practice and repetition.
 Once you start practicing this skill, you'll find you can drive for change and improvement far better than if you attempt to attain it all through writing code faster or better.